nickmomrik/dht11-low-pass-filter/README.md

-# dht11-low-pass-filter
+# Arduino DHT11 Low-pass Filter

-Arduino DHT11 Low-pass Filter
+Very simple low-pass filter used with a DHT11 temperature sensor.